Worship & Prayer At Immanuel

-Our Chaplaincy Team also support staff in delivering Collective Worship and are responsible for welcoming all who attend.
+Our Worship Leaders also support staff in delivering Collective Worship and are responsible for welcoming all who attend.

 The themes of Collective Worship are based around our Christian values.
 Each term two values are explored from different perspectives and using different examples.
 The delivery is deeply Christian in content and is also supported with a time of reflection.
 Interwoven into the structure are British Values and SMSC work.